theY77057/ymca-resources/README.md

 [Metropolitan Multi-Service Center](http://www.houstontx.gov/parks/adaptivesports.html)
 > Designed for adults with physical disabilities, including visual impairments and blindness, who are able to function independently.
 The facility is equipped with wheelchair accessible upper body weight equipment along with cardio machines to get your heart pumping.
 Pre-registration and a safety briefing are required before using this facility.

-According to Shaoli Bhadra:
 > I was in a meeting this morning at this location in Montrose which is run by the city.
 It’s free and it’s basically a YMCA for people with physical disabilities.
-It was pretty great!
+It was pretty great!  **Shaoli Bhadra**

 - Ages: 16 & older
 - Time:	7:00 am -- 7:00 pm, M – Th; 7:00 am -- 4:00 pm, F